Murrumbeena

 Residential development activity is slightly higher than average within Murrumbeena when compared nationally

-Murrumbeena averaged approximately 48 new dwelling approvals annually over the past five financial years, from FY-21 to FY-25, with a total of 241 homes approved during this period.
-In FY-26, up to May, 15 dwellings have been approved.
-The average population growth per dwelling built in Murrumbeena was 0.7 people over the past five financial years.
+Murrumbeena averaged approximately 48 dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 241 homes approved during this period.
+In FY26 up to present, 16 dwellings have been approved.
+The average population increase per year for each dwelling built in Murrumbeena over these five years was 0.7 people.

-This indicates that new supply has kept pace with or exceeded demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average construction cost value of new homes being developed is $511,000, suggesting a focus on the premium market.
-In FY-26, commercial development approvals totalled $19.7 million, indicating balanced commercial development activity.
-Compared to Greater Melbourne, Murrumbeena shows approximately 75% of the construction activity per person and ranks among the 80th percentile nationally in terms of development activity.
-New development consists of 23.0% detached houses and 77.0% townhouses or apartments, a notable shift from the area's existing housing composition (currently 48.0% houses).
+This indicates that new supply has kept pace with or exceeded demand, providing ample buyer choice and capacity for future population growth beyond current forecasts.
+The average construction cost value of new homes in the area is $511,000, suggesting a focus on premium market developments.
+In FY26, commercial development approvals totaled $19.7 million, indicating balanced commercial development activity compared to Greater Melbourne.
+Murrumbeena shows around 75% of construction activity per person and ranks in the 80th percentile nationally for development activity, which has increased recently.
+New developments consist of 23.0% detached houses and 77.0% townhouses or apartments, marking a shift from the area's existing housing composition of 48.0% houses.

-This trend reflects decreasing availability of developable sites and changing lifestyles, indicating a need for more diverse, affordable housing options.
+This trend reflects decreasing availability of developable sites and changing lifestyles requiring more diverse, affordable housing options.
 The location has approximately 185 people per dwelling approval, suggesting an expanding market.
-According to AreaSearch's latest quarterly estimate, Murrumbeena is expected to grow by 2,195 residents through to 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+According to AreaSearch's latest quarterly estimate, Murrumbeena is projected to grow by 1,947 residents by 2041.
+Construction activity is maintaining a reasonable pace with projected growth, but buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development